Cornelia Rau

-Cornelia Rau is a German and Australian citizen who was unlawfully detained for a period of ten months in 2004 and 2005 as part of the Australian Government's mandatory detention program.
+Cornelia Rau (born c.
+1965 in Germany) is a German and Australian citizen who was unlawfully detained for a period of ten months in 2004 and 2005 as part of the mandatory detention program of the Australian Government.
 Her detention became the subject of a government inquiry which was later expanded to investigate over 200 other cases of suspected unlawful detention by the Australian government's Department of Immigration and Multicultural and Indigenous Affairs (DIMIA).

-She disappeared from Manly Hospital on 17 March 2004, and, in February 2005, it was revealed that she had been unlawfully detained at Brisbane Women's Correctional Centre, a prison, and later at Baxter Detention Centre, after being classified as a suspected illegal immigrant or non-citizen by the Immigration Department when she refused to reveal her true identity.
+Rau disappeared from Manly Hospital on 17 March 2004, and, in February 2005, it was revealed that she was unlawfully detained at Brisbane Women's Correctional Centre, a prison, and later at Baxter Detention Centre, after being classified as a suspected illegal immigrant or non-citizen by the Immigration Department when she refused to reveal her true identity.

-Rau was the inspiration for the character Sofie Werner portrayed by Yvonne Strahovski in the 2020 show Stateless.

 Life in Australia

 Rau arrived in Australia from Germany in 1967, aged eighteen months.
 Her family lived in Australia until 1980 when they returned to Germany.
 They lived there for two years, then moved to Asia and once again to Australia in 1983 where they remained.
 Although Rau is still a German citizen and spoke some German at home, at school and elsewhere she spoke English.

 Rau attended an art school and worked in hospitality before taking a job as a flight attendant with Qantas.
 In April 1998, Rau joined Kenja Communication, a cult, but was apparently expelled from the organisation following a Kenja event in Melbourne.